PDF in progress...

 Factor Ideal Condition Impact on Food Storage

-Temperature 50-70°F (10-21°C) for most dry goods Higher temperatures accelerate spoilage
+Temperature 50-70°F (10-21°C) for most dry goods Higher temperatures accelerate spoilage and reduce shelf life dramatically

 Oxygen Low or no oxygen for many items Oxygen enables oxidation and supports pests